 The Explanatory Memorandum of the 2022 Act states "The Commission will have a critical role to play in the context of the [above] key aims”.

-The Welsh Language and Education Bill
+The Welsh Language and Education Act

-The provision outlined in the Bill is aimed at ensuring that everyone who leaves the statutory education sector is a confident and independent Welsh speaker.
+The provision outlined in the Welsh Language and Education Act is aimed at ensuring that everyone who leaves the statutory education sector is a confident and independent Welsh speaker.
 Medr and the tertiary sector must plan for this context.

-Although the Bill will not become law until after Medr publishes its first strategic plan, the Coleg’s advice for Medr will heed the provisions of the Bill and the Government's ambitions for the Welsh language and Welsh education.
+The Coleg’s advice for Medr heeds the provisions of the Welsh Language and Education Act Bill and the Government's ambitions for the Welsh language and Welsh education.

-The Coleg Cymraeg’s initial advice to Medr
+The Coleg Cymraeg Cenedlaethol's advice to Medr

-The Coleg welcomes the designation by the Welsh Ministers to provide advice to Medr on its duties in accordance with Section 9 of the Act.
+The Coleg welcomes the designation by the Welsh Ministers to provide advice to Medr on its duties in accordance with Section 9 of the 2022 Act.
 The designation is an additional responsibility for the Coleg.

-The Coleg is committed to publishing formal advice notes submitted to Medr on its website.
+The Coleg is committed to publishing formal advice notes submitted to Medr on its website:

 For more information about Medr or the designation of the Coleg to advise Medr, email: polisi@colegcymraeg.ac.uk.